Takicegek/Interpeer/whitepaper.md

 This is solved by all peers in a peer-group first needing to share a hash+salt of the answer, then after answer+salt.
 So that you can prove they formed their own answer.

+### 7.11 DOS attack of root-peers
+Root peers are not publicly known ahead of time because the hash of the list of new root-peers is only added to the vote-chain.
+The list is made public after the job allocations for that cycle have been computed and published.

+If a adversary had many fake peers with high ranking, then after a few cycles one peer would probably be selected to be a root-peer and then would know the list of the next root peers.

 ## 8. Development plan
 Once it is agreed that Interpeer will function, then the plan is to use Bitcoin's business model as a guide; if a technology is good enough, it practically makes itself, as other developers join and make a community.